Why Your Dog Might Be Vomiting

 October 1st is National Fire Pup Day!
 In honor of this fun holiday, we’ve rounded up some information on fire dogs.
 Keep reading to learn more about the history of fire dogs and how they impact firehouses and their local communities today.

-Fire dogs have been used for hundreds of years6.
+Fire dogs have been used for hundreds of years.
 Fire vehicles used to be fire wagons pulled by horses and these wagons often had carriage dogs — dogs that would run beside the wagon.
-These dogs would run with the wagon protecting the firefighters and helping clear the way.

 When firefighters began using motorized trucks instead of horse-drawn carriages, fire dogs began performing slightly different tasks.